deltachat/deltachat-pages/en/help.md

 ### Which messages do appear in Delta Chat?

-By default, Delta Chat shows:
+By default, Delta Chat shows all e-mails.

-- Messages sent by other Delta Chat users
-- Replies to your Delta Chat messages, even if they are "normal e-mails".

-Other e-mails don't appear in your app by default.
-At "Settings -> Chats & Media -> Show Classic E-Mails", you can change this.
+At "Settings -> Chats &
+Media -> Show Classic E-Mails", you can change this.
 You have these options:

 - "No, chats only": Only messages sent by other Delta Chat users and replies to your Delta Chat messages are shown.
 This makes most sense if you use the same e-mail account for normal e-mails as well.
-This is the default setting.
 - "All": Delta Chat shows all e-mails that are sent to your email address.
 This makes sense if you want to use Delta Chat for all your e-mails, so no message gets lost.
+This is the default setting.
 - "For accepted contacts": Delta Chat shows all e-mails from contacts with whom you already have a chat, but new chats only pop up for Delta Chat messages.
   This helps to decide on a case-by-case basis whether you want to have a